prechuthan/simple-ddns/README.md

 ## 🎉 Contribute

-Want to comtribute to this project?
+Want to contribute to this project?
 Simply open an issue and send in a PR! 😃